Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • the appearance of severe nausea and vomiting;

-• severe abdominal pain that is not relieved by standard pain medications.
+• severe abdominal pain that is not relieved by standard painkillers.

 Physiotherapeutic measures are prescribed in the late recovery period after removal and may include the following procedures: